-Policy Framework mentation Strategy Time Frame Responsible Parties Priority Level а.
+Policy Framework mentation Strategy Time Frame Responsible Parties Priority Level a.
 Sustain the Housing Leadership Committee (HLC), developed to create the NCDHHS Strategic Housing Plan, to support implementation and oversee the coordinated efforts of NCDHHS and partner agencies to implement and achieve its goals.
 Short-term NCDHHS High b.
 Conduct a PSH Needs Assessment by the end of year 2 of the Strategic Housing Plan adoption.
-Short-term NCDHHS High C. Develop and adopt a PSH policy framework including a PSH definition, integrated housing models, best practice service models (i.e., Housing First, 35 Harm Reduction, 36 etc.), standardized roles and responsibilities, and target populations by the end of year 1.
+Short-term NCDHHS High C. Develop and adopt a PSH policy framework including a PSH definition, integrated housing models, best practice service models (i.e., Housing First, 38 Harm Reduction, 39 etc.), standardized roles and responsibilities, and target populations by the end of year 1.
 Short-term NCDHHS High d.
-Identify gaps/needs for fully accessible 37 units in terms of volume, availability, geography, needed features by end of year 2 of the Strategic Housing Plan adoption.
-Short-term NCDHHS with NCHFA support Moderate e.
-Identify overlap between Money Follows the Person 38 waitlist, Short-term NCDHHS Moderate
+Identify gaps/needs for fully accessible 40 units in terms of volume, availability, geography, needed features by end of year 2 of the Strategic Housing Plan adoption.
+Short-term NCDHHS with NCHFA support Moderate

-35 See Footnote 26.
+38 See Footnote 28.

-36 See Footnote 28.
+39 See Footnote 30.

-37 Accessible housing means housing that is physically adapted to the individuals who occupy it, including those who are impacted by age, physical or mental disability, or a medical condition.
+40 Accessible housing means housing that is physically adapted to the individuals who occupy it, including those who are impacted by age, physical or mental disability, or a medical condition.